cloudmesh-book/book-latex-2018/cloud-clusters/chapters/modify-pi-image.md

 ```

 NOTE: the most current build of Raspbian Lite at the time of writing
-is in the command below.
+is in the previous command.
 You will need to replace it with the name of
 the current file that came out of the zip archive.

 The customized image will be in a subdirectory called